chvanikoff/cmd/README.md

 It is a very simple async os:cmd implementation.

-There are several problems currently like impossibility to use commands like "echo a && echo b" (result of first command will be returned) but I will fix it asap.

 Also about future of the module:

 Currently I want to add option to allow returning list of strings instead of 1 long result.